selcukkubur/katfukui.com/_posts/2017-01-16-productivity.md

 {{ wrapper_white }}
 {{ writing }}
-### [Enter clickbait title here]
+### Write.
+Every.
+Day.
 Productivity is a hot topic amongst lifehack-y, self-help-y listicles around the web.
 I can only imagine it's because staying productive is _really damn hard_.
-Maybe it's a nihilistic reminder that we'll be working until the day we die.
-Maybe the fire that lights our day-to-day passions is difficult to keep alive.
-But in the end, we want to become better at whatever we're doing, and staying productive is how we move forward at a steady pace.
+To do lists easily stack up and collect dust.
+They become an intimidating reminder that we aren't finishing what we set out to do.
 I've found that the key to my productivity lies in a combination of rigorous documentation of my day-to-day and... **confidence**.

 ##### Here's what I make sure I do by the end of every work day: